Isometric tensor network optimization for extensive Hamiltonians is free of barren plateaus: Introduction

-encountered in quantum many-body physics, where the finite-range interaction term $\hh_i$ acts non-trivially around site $i$.
-We show that the corresponding VQA based on isometric TNS does not encounter barren plateaus.
-The key ideas are the following: Due to the isometry constraints, the TNS expectation value for a local interaction term $\hh_i$ only depends on a reduced causal-cone state.
+encountered in quantum many-body physics, where the finite-range interaction term $\hh_i$ acts non-trivially in the vicinity of site $i$.
+We explain why the corresponding VQA, minimizing the energy expectation value $\bra\Psi|\hH|\Psi\ket$ with respect to an isometric TNS $|\Psi\ket$ does \emph{not} encounter barren plateaus.
+Detailed proofs of the analytical results are given in the companion paper \cite{Barthel2023_03}, and they are confirmed here numerically.

+The key ideas are the following: Due to the isometric properties of the tensors, the TNS expectation value for a local interaction term $\hh_i$ only depends on tensors in the causal cone of $\hh_i$.
 The expectation values can be evaluated by propagating causal-cone density operators $\dm$ in the preparation direction (decreasing $\tau$ in Fig.~\ref{fig:isoTNS}) with transition maps $\M$ and/or interaction terms $\hh$ in the renormalization direction (increasing $\tau$) with $\M^\dag$.
-To evaluate the variance of the energy gradient for TNS sampled according to the Haar measure, doubled transition quantum channels $\E^\doub:=\Avg\M\otimes\M$ are applied to $\dm\otimes\dm$ and their adjoints $\E^{(2)\dag}$ to $\hh\otimes\hh$.
-While the image of $\dm\otimes\dm$ will quickly converge to a unique steady state, we find that the leading contribution from $\hh\otimes\hh$ has a decay factor $\propto(b\eta)^\tau$, where $\eta$ denotes the second largest eigenvalue of $\E^\doub$ and $b$ the branching ratio of the TNS ($b=1$ for MPS).
-This leads to three key observations: for random isometric TNS and extensive local Hamiltonians, (i) the gradient variance is independent of the total system size rather than exponentially small, (ii) the gradient variance for a tensor in layer $\tau$ of hierarchical TNS decays exponentially in the layer index $\tau$, (iii) the gradient variances decrease according to power laws in the TNS bond dimension $\chi$.
-Instead of Euclidean gradients in parametrized quantum circuits, we employ Riemannian gradients which greatly simplifies the proofs.
+To evaluate the variance of the energy gradient for TNS tensors sampled according to the Haar measure, doubled transition quantum channels $\E^\doub:=\Avg\M\otimes\M$ are applied multiple times to $\dm\otimes\dm$ and their adjoints $\E^{(2)\dag}$ to $\hh\otimes\hh$.
+While the image of $\dm\otimes\dm$ will quickly converge to a unique steady state, we find that the leading contribution from $\hh\otimes\hh$ has a decay factor $(b\eta)^\tau$, where $\eta$ is the second largest eigenvalue of $\E^\doub$ and $b$ the branching ratio of the TNS ($b=1$ for MPS and $b>1$ for TTNS and MERA).

+This leads to three key observations: for isometric TNS and extensive Hamiltonians with finite-range interactions, (i) the gradient variance is independent of the total system size rather than exponentially small, (ii) the gradient variance for a tensor in layer $\tau$ of hierarchical TNS decays exponentially in the layer index $\tau$, (iii) the gradient variances decrease according to power laws in the TNS bond dimension $\chi$.
+Instead of Euclidean gradients in parametrized quantum circuits, we employ Riemannian gradients which greatly simplifies the proofs \cite{Barthel2023_03}.